vhscom/after-dark/README.md

 ]
 ```

-**Note:** Image URLs must include the URL scheme and domain as shown above.
-And, though possible, After Dark does not currently support relative links to images.
-If you would like to see this feature, please open an Issue against the repo.
+See [Unsplash Source](https://source.unsplash.com/) for image configuration options.

-Test how things are looking during development using a combination of the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [ngrok](https://ngrok.com/).
-And reference the [Open Graph docs](http://ogp.me/) for additional information.
+**Note:** While it would be possible, After Dark does not currently support relative links to images.
+If you would like to see this feature, please [open a new issue](https://codeberg.org/vhs/after-dark/issues/new).

 ### Search Optimization